arifpras/KelasData/README.md

 The presentation is available on https://arifpras.github.io/KelasData/ and https://arifpras.netlify.app/#1

 The html format of the practice session could be seen on:
-- Data wrangling and visualisation: https://arifpras.github.io/WranglingViz/ :unlock:
+- Data wrangling and visualisation: https://arifpras.github.io/WranglingViz/ :white_check_mark:
 - Basic modeling: :hourglass_flowing_sand:

 Added additional files on 29 Oct.
 2021: